 Taking at least a day to drive up into the Napa-Sonoma hill country should be on everyone's list.
-Not only is the countryside beautiful, but you can also sample some of the best wines in the world, and dip into the restorative volcanic hot springs that feed the area (see pp32-5).
+Not only is the countryside beautiful, but you can also sample some of the best wines in the world.
+Dip into the restorative volcanic hot springs, and enjoy lavish spa treatments (see pp32-5).